Tuesday, September 10, 2024

 Easter Sunday

 Morning walk.
 Call it a sunrise walk if you're that adventurous (and make sure you pick a gorgeous place to see it happen!), or just gather your family sometime around breakfast for some moments outdoors.
 Even in cold and cloudy weather, this can be a powerfully rejuvenating experience!
 We sing the song we've been learning together.
 I like to bring a hymnal (or my phone) and sing lots of songs of praise as we walk (that's usually a solo--my family are good to abide it).
-Even 5 minutes of this activity will starts our day off in a wonderfully grateful attitude.
+Even 5 minutes of this activity starts our day off in a wonderfully grateful attitude.

 Sunday worship.
 We relish the unifying joy of Sunday services with our church community, especially taking the Sacrament.